Alaska Labor Laws Guide

 - Occupational safety and health issues reporting.

-That is how Alaska protects the rights of both employees and employers.
+That’s how Alaska protects the rights of both employees and employers.
 Yet, some principles exist regarding what is right and wrong.

 We are talking about wrongful termination, which is illegal.

 Discrimination is one of the examples of wrongful termination — but not the only one.
+Other examples include:

 - Breach of contract (when employers break the terms of a contract, e.g., do not pay wages), and

-If you are an employee wondering: “What can I do if I was fired unfairly in Alaska?” there is a solution.
+If you are an employee wondering, “What can I do if I was fired unfairly in Alaska?”, there is a solution.

-To better understand the legal grounds for wrongful termination, contact the Department of Labor and Workforce Development.
+🎓 Department of Labor and Workforce Development.

 Organizational exit laws in Alaska